Distributionally Robust Stochastic Optimization with Wasserstein Distance: Introduction

 \begin{example} Suppose that there is an underlying true image (\ref{fig:bird_true}), and a decision maker possesses, instead of the true image, an approximate image (\ref{fig:bird_observe}) obtained with a less than perfect device that loses some of the contrast.
 The images are summarized by their gray-scale histograms.
 (In fact, (\ref{fig:bird_observe}) was obtained from (\ref{fig:bird_true}) by a low-contrast intensity transformation (\citet{Gonzalez:2006:DIP:1076432}), by which the black pixels become somewhat whiter and the white pixels become somewhat blacker.
-This type of transformation operates only on the gray-scale of a pixel and not on the location of a pixel, and therefore it can also be regarded as a transformation from one gray-scale histogram to another gray-scale histogram.)
-As a result, the observed histogram $\bq$ is obtained by shifting the true histogram $\bp_{true}$ inwards.
-Also consider the pathological image (\ref{fig:bird_{p}athol}) that is too dark to see many details, with histogram $\bp_{pathol}$.
-Suppose that the decision maker constructs a Kullback-Leibler (K-L) divergence ball $\frakM = \{\bp \in \Delta_{\bar{B}} \, : \, I_{\phi_{kl}}(\bp,\bq) \leq \theta\}$.
-Note that $I_{\phi_{kl}}(\bp_{true},\bq) = 5.05 > I_{\phi_{kl}}(\bp_{pathol},\bq) = 2.33$.
-Therefore, if $\theta$ is chosen small enough (less than $2.33$) that $\frakM$ excludes the pathological image (\ref{fig:bird_{p}athol}), then $\frakM$ will also exclude the true image (\ref{fig:bird_true}).
-If $\theta$ is chosen large enough (greater than $5.05$) that $\frakM$ includes the true image (\ref{fig:bird_true}), then $\frakM$ also has to include the pathological image (\ref{fig:bird_{p}athol}), and then the resulting decision may be overly conservative due to hedging against irrelevant distributions.
-If an intermediate value is chosen for $\theta$ (between $2.33$ and $5.05$), then $\frakM$ includes the pathological image (\ref{fig:bird_{p}athol}) and excludes the true image (\ref{fig:bird_true}).
-In contrast, note that the Wasserstein distance $W_{1}$ satisfies $W_{1}(\bp_{true},\bq) = 30.7 < W_{1}(\bp_{pathol},\bq) = 84.0$, and thus Wasserstein distance does not exhibit the problem encountered with K-L divergence. \end{example}
+This type of transformation changes only the gray-scale value of a pixel and not the location of a gray-scale value, and therefore it can also be regarded as a transformation from one gray-scale histogram to another gray-scale histogram.)
+As a result, roughly speaking, the observed histogram $\bq$ is obtained by shifting the true histogram $\bp_{true}$ inwards.
+Also consider the pathological image (\ref{fig:bird_pathol}) that is too dark to see many details, with histogram $\bp_{pathol}$.
+Suppose that the decision maker constructs a Kullback-Leibler (KL) divergence ball $\frakM_{\phi_{KL}} \defi \{\bp \in \Delta_{\bar{B}} \, : \, I_{\phi_{KL}}(\bp,\bq) \leq \theta\}$.
+Note that $I_{\phi_{KL}}(\bp_{true},\bq) = 5.05 > I_{\phi_{KL}}(\bp_{pathol},\bq) = 2.33$.
+Therefore, if $\theta$ is chosen small enough (less than $2.33$) for $\frakM_{\phi_{KL}}$ to exclude the pathological image~(\ref{fig:bird_pathol}), then $\frakM_{\phi_{KL}}$ will also exclude the true image~(\ref{fig:bird_true}).
+If $\theta$ is chosen large enough (greater than $5.05$) for $\frakM_{\phi_{KL}}$ to include the true image~(\ref{fig:bird_true}), then $\frakM_{\phi_{KL}}$ also has to include the pathological image~(\ref{fig:bird_pathol}), and then the resulting decision may be overly conservative due to hedging against irrelevant distributions.
+If an intermediate value is chosen for $\theta$ (between $2.33$ and $5.05$), then $\frakM_{\phi_{KL}}$ includes the pathological image~(\ref{fig:bird_pathol}) and excludes the true image~(\ref{fig:bird_true}).
+In contrast, note that the Wasserstein distance $W_{1}$ satisfies $W_{1}(\bp_{true},\bq) = 30.7 < W_{1}(\bp_{pathol},\bq) = 84.0$, and thus Wasserstein distance does not exhibit the problem encountered with KL divergence (see also Example~\ref{eg:bird_w}). \end{example}